-Reserve Banks are authorized by the FOMC to lend U.S. government securities held in the SOMA to U.S. government securities dealers and to banks participating in U.S. government securities clearing arrangements, in order to facilitate the effective functioning of the domestic securities market.
+Effective April 26, 1999 FRBNY was given the sole authorization by the FOMC to lend U.S. government securities held in the SOMA to U.S. government securities dealers and to banks participating in U.S. government securities clearing arrangements, in order to facilitate the effective functioning of the domestic securities market.
 These securities-lending transactions are fully collateralized by other U.S. government securities.
-FOMC policy requires the lending Reserve Bank to take possession of collateral in amounts in excess of the market values of the securities loaned.
-The market values of the collateral and the securities loaned are monitored by the lending Reserve Bank on a daily basis, with additional collateral obtained as necessary.
+FOMC policy requires FRBNY to take possession of collateral in amounts in excess of the market values of the securities loaned.
+The market values of the collateral and the securities loaned are monitored by FRBNY on a daily basis, with additional collateral obtained as necessary.
 The securities loaned continue to be accounted for in the SOMA.
+Prior to April 26, 1999 all Reserve Banks were authorized to engage in such lending activity.